vallais-dev/AET-Systems/results/m_sweep/README.md

 reproducible.
 The sweep is here as a supplementary check proof that the method isn't tuned to one specific anchor frequency.

-A full sweep across all 117 dysts systems is future work.
+A full sweep across all 117 dysts systems and real-data is future work.
 Nothing in this file should be read as a benchmark result.